 A course that deals with the molecular basis of genetic and metabolic disorders.
 This course presents a detailed overview of the molecular basis of known genetic diseases.
 Students also learn the methods used to map chromosomal aberrations or DNA mutations implicated in congenital diseases.
-A PhD elective course.
-Open to all graduates in Biomedical Sciences or related fields of study.
+Open to all graduates in biomedical sciences or related fields of study.
 Prerequisites: BIOC 321 and BIOC 322, or a background in biology.
 Second term; alternating years.